cloudsimplus/cloudsimplus/README.md

 # CloudSim Plus Publications

-The following paper was accepted for publication and will be available at IEEE Explore soon.
+The following paper was accepted for publication and will be available at IEEExplore soon.
 If you are using CloudSim Plus in your research, please make sure you cite this paper.

   * M. C. Silva Filho, R. L. Oliveira, C. C. Monteiro, P. R. M. Inácio, and M. M. Freire, “CloudSim Plus: a Cloud Computing Simulation Framework Pursuing Software Engineering Principles for Improved Modularity, Extensibility and Correctness,” in IFIP/IEEE International Symposium on Integrated Network Management, 2017, p.
 7.